-Inflation Rate in Canada averaged 3.11 percent from 1915 until 2020, reaching an all time high of 21.60 percent in June of 1920 and a record low of -17.80 percent in June of 1921.
+Inflation Rate in Canada averaged 3.10 percent from 1915 until 2020, reaching an all time high of 21.60 percent in June of 1920 and a record low of -17.80 percent in June of 1921.
 This page provides - Canada Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Canada Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on November of 2020.
+Canada Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on February of 2021.

 Inflation Rate in Canada is expected to be 0.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Inflation Rate in Canada to stand at 1.60 in 12 months time.
 In the long-term, the Canada Inflation Rate is projected to trend around 2.00 percent in 2022, according to our econometric models.